dantleech/blog/content/posts/2023-12-29-one-year-in-weymouth.md

 working enviornments, and adding lots of new emojis and channels to Slack.

 ![view](/images/2023-12-29/8.jpg)
-*working remotely in scotland during an internet outage*
+*working remotely in Scotland with Max and Rocket during an internet outage*

 ## No Smoking